Thirlan/ThirlanStellarisMPBalance/patch_logs.md

+# 2021/02/06

+## Origins

+### Changes

+ * shattered ring origin: Removing from mod since Dev diaries indicate they will be nerfing it.

+## Lithoid Traits

+### Boosts:

+ * Scintillating Skin: +0.02 Rare crystals from +0.01
+ * Gaseous Byproduct: +0.02 Exotic gases from +0.01
+ * Volatile Excretion skin: +0.02 Volatile motes from +0.01

 # 2021/01/31

 ## Min-Max tweaks

 ### Changes
- * Negotiate with crime lord: A new event will occur with 1% probability every month for every planet that has negotiate with crime lord.
-The event will cause a crime spike that reduces stability by 5 and increases crime.
+ * Negotiate with crime lord: New events have a chance of occuring every year for every planet that has negotiated with crime lord.
+The event will cause the following:
+  ** 4% chance: Crime wave event
+  ** 2% chance: End of crime lord deal and Criminal Underworld event
  * Byzantine Bureaucracy: reverted back to normal since clerks have been buffed a bit
  * Crime/Deviancy per pop: 2.1 from 2
    ** Increasing crime slightly makes slavery less valuable